Glasta326/PaintTogether/README.md

 # PaintTogether

-### Please note, this program is not intended to be used by anyone and is quite buggy!
+### Please note, this project is not intended to be used by anyone and is *very* messy!
-(If you insist on attempting to build the project yourself, on linux atleast, you will need to install WINE and Winetricks, and set a specific enviroment variable in your .bashrc file)
+(If you insist on attempting to build the project yourself, on linux atleast, you will need to install WINE and Winetricks, set a specific enviroment variable in your .bashrc file, and pray to a deity of your choice)

 This project was a heavily bodged and messy multiplayer painting program i built with the goal of seeing just how much i could make with essentially zero external tutorials or researching.
 Just going off what i knew about painting programs and server designs.